-Contravention of Section 35(8)(a) and (c)
+Contravention of Section 35(8)(a)and (c)

-In terms of Section 35(8)(a) and (c) of the Act, a Scheme shall not invest any of its assets in an employer who participates in the medical scheme or any administrator associated with the medical scheme.
+In terms of Section 35(8)(a) and (c) of the Act, a Scheme shall not invest any of its assets in an employer who participates in the medical scheme or any administrator associated with the medical scheme

-The Scheme holds an indirect investment in Imperial Logistics Limited and Motus Holdings Limited through its linked insurance policy investment with Sygnia Life Limited.
+The Scheme holds indirect investments in Imperial Limited and Motus Holdings Limited through its linked insurance policy investment with Sygnia Life Limited.

-The Scheme also holds an indirect investment in MMI Holdings Limited (holding company of the administrator), Sanlam Limited and Discovery Holdings (holding companies of medical scheme administrators), through its linked insurance policy investment with Sygnia Life Limited.
+The Scheme also holds indirect investments in Momentum Metropolitan Limited (holding company of the administrator), Liberty Holdings, Sanlam Limited and Discovery Holdings (holding companies of medical scheme administrators) through its linked insurance policy investment with Sygnia Life Limited.